cif/babel-plugin-auto-constant/README.md

 ## Auto Constant!
-This space aged babel plugin allows you to create constants of the same name by simply writing the expression without `const` or assigning value:
+This space aged babel plugin allows you to create constants whose value is the named expression by simply writing the expression without `const` or assigning a value:

-Instead of:
+E.g. instead of:
 ```
 const FOO_UPDATE_IN_FLIGHT = 'FOO_UPDATE_IN_FLIGHT';
 ```